607th Tank Destroyer Battalion

 The 607th Tank Destroyer Battalion was a tank destroyer battalion of the United States Army active during the Second World War.
 They arrived in England during April, 1944, and entered combat in mid June, landing at Utah Beach.
 The unit fought across France and into Germany during the summer and early winter of 1944.
-In late winter, they were then pulled out and sent to Belgium near the end of the Ardennes Campaign and again fought their way into and across Germany, ending the war near the Czechoslovakian border.
+In late winter, they were then pulled out and sent to Belgium near the end of the Ardennes Campaign and again fought their way into and across Germany, ending the war near the Czechoslovak border.
 The 607th received credit for the Normandy, Northern France, Rhineland, Ardennes-Alsace and Central Europe campaigns.

 History

 Early service

 The battalion was activated on 15 December 1941 with personnel from the 7th Infantry Division Provisional Antitank Battalion.
 Additional personnel from Washington, Oregon, Idaho and Montana were assigned in March, 1942.
 In December, 1942 and January, 1943, personnel from Indiana, Ohio, Kentucky and West Virginia replaced the losses of the preceding nine months.
 On 15 December 1943, it was reorganized, changing from a self-propelled to a towed battalion equipped with the 3in Gun M5 and the Reconnaissance Company being inactivated.
 Except for four and a half months training at the Tank Destroyer Center, at Camp Hood, Texas, the battalion received all of its precombat training in California at Sunnyvale, Hunter Liggett Military Reservation, Camp San Luis Obispo, Lost Hills, Desert Training Center and Camp Cooke.
 The unit deployed to the United Kingdom on 13 April 1944, sailing on the USS Wakefield (AP-21) and arriving on the 21st.
 The unit was stationed in Macclesfield, Cheshire, England for one month and then proceeded to Camp Barton Stacey, in southern England, where it made final preparations for the invasion, arriving on the beaches of Normandy, France on 17 June 1944.